MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 - `!` got renamed to `not`, `&&` to `and`, `||` to `or`
 - The function declaration order does not matter
 - Trailing commas in compound statements are required, which eases the copy-pasting of them
+- Globals are required to be explicitly initialized with a value

 Compared to Lua: